-Price Swaps Financial Performance in Fiscal Year 2021
+Price Swaps Financial Performance in Fiscal Year 2022

 As mentioned previously, the objectives of the WSDOT hedging program are to decrease the volatility of fuel costs and hopefully increase the likelihood that actual net fuel cost will remain below the fuel budget for ferries; price savings is secondary.
-The two swaps with prices closest to the enacted budget were executed explicitly to provide WSF with greater fuel budget certainty.
-However, as also noted, there are several risks associated with executing swaps that can result in WSDOT incurring additional costs from its fuel account to pay a counterparty.
+At the start of fiscal year 2022, WSF did not have any contracted gallons.
+All three swaps were executed to provide WSF greater budget certainty, as fuel prices were over the budget price from the start of the fiscal year, and gradually increased over much of the fiscal year.
+As previously noted, there are several risks associated with executing swaps that can result in WSDOT incurring additional costs from its fuel account to pay a counterparty.
+In fiscal year 2022, all executed swaps resulted in WSF receiving payment from the counterparty.

-Table 1 depicts the payments sent and received by WSF, by month, for the three swaps executed in fiscal year 2021.
-For fiscal year 2021, after balancing all payments, WSF ultimately paid counterparties \$27,443 for the three swaps.
-The swaps executed in January and February 2020 had losses of \$492,786 and \$494,903, respectively.
-The price swap executed in March 2020 gained money (\$960,246) for WSF, offsetting most of the losses of the first two price swaps.
+Table 1 depicts the payments received by WSF, by month, for the three swaps executed in fiscal year 2022.
+In total, WSF received \$6,365,898 from the counterparty for the three swaps.
+WSF received payments from the counterparty for each individual swap.
 Further details on price swap performance can be found in Attachment C.